-The following outlines the general requirements of the PGPA Rule applicable to the reporting of the financial remuneration information for key management personnel (KMP) in annual reports.
+The following information outlines the general requirements of the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule) applicable to the reporting of the financial remuneration information for key management personnel (KMP) in annual reports.
 It assists in calculating reportable elements and provides structure and format requirements.

 Executive remuneration must be reported in accordance with KMP table in Schedule 3 of the PGPA Rule.
 The table lists all required elements for KMP.